Alliance-Reunited/alru.cloud/README.md

 <br />

 ## Installation
-This project uses [Yarn](https://yarnpkg.com).
-It is advised not to mix package managers as this can result in inconsistent lockfiles.
+This project utilizes [Yarn](https://yarnpkg.com).
+No other package manager is supported for this project.

-To install dependencies for this project, open a command line interface at the directory of your project, and run:
+To install dependencies for this project, open a command line interface at the directory of the cloned repository, and run:
 ```sh
 yarn
 ```